Ambassador marketing is a strategy where brands transform their most loyal customers, followers, and fans into influential salespeople.

 Once you partner with these superfans, they become official ambassadors and are given marketing tasks to help guide the type of content they create and maximise their creativity.
 You reward them in the form of gift cards, points, freebies, or cash.

 Brand ambassadors represent your brand on and offline.
-They create content such as videos, photos, and more that they share with their followers.
+They create content such as videos, photos, and more that they share with their followers - your potential customers.
 The number of followers your brand ambassadors have is up to you.
 You can create requirements for being an ambassador of your brand, but many brand ambassadors may not have overly large followings.
 Instead, they are likely to have consistent engagement rates because they’ve built genuine connections with their followers.